fy2ne/fy2ne/README.md

 // active_processes
 ```

-**[WeaveTab MCP](https://github.com/Essential-Devs)** — open-source MCP server for AI browser automation built directly on Chrome DevTools Protocol. ships as a Chrome extension + MCP server with independent semver across both components. agentic browser control, zero overhead. you never see it work — which is the point.
+**[WeaveTab MCP](https://github.com/Weavetab)** — open-source MCP server for AI browser automation built directly on Chrome DevTools Protocol. ships as a Chrome extension + MCP server with independent semver across both components. agentic browser control, zero overhead. you never see it work — which is the point.(still in beta fy2ne/Weavetab)

-**[Essential-Devs](https://github.com/Essential-Devs)** — 14-person development org. building tools at the edge of what's documented.
+**[Essential-Devs](https://github.com/Essential-Devs)** — development org. building tools at the edge of what's documented. a 14 dev shipping the things we couldn't find anywhere else.

 **[fy2ne.me](https://fy2ne.me)** — personal ecosystem hub. docs, changelogs, and project tooling under one roof. not a portfolio — a platform.